 Ask the admissions team you're dealing with for this, if they do not provide it.

-How Should Life Be Different, After Rehab?
+How Should Life Be Different, After Addiction Treatment?

-- You’ll find that it is much easier to fulfil the needs of the substance in ways which are positive rather than dysfunctional, and so you should plan for this.
+- You’ll find that it is much easier to fulfil your needs, beyond the dysfunctional, and so you should plan for this.

 - You should begin to notice small behavioural and emotional changes, increased structure and order, and a sense of renewed purpose.